zzdtravel

 Scottish National Gallery

-Scottish National Gallery-November 2024
+Scottish National Gallery-December 2024

 Designed by William Playfair, this imposing classical building with its Ionic porticoes dates from 1850.
 Its octagonal rooms, lit by skylights, have been restored to their original Victorian decor of deep-green carpets and dark-red walls.
 The gallery houses an important collection of European art from the Renaissance to the post-Impressionism era, with works by Verrocchio (Leonardo da Vinci's teacher), Tintoretto, Titian, Holbein, Rubens, Van Dyck, Vermeer, El Greco, Poussin, Rembrandt, Gainsborough, Turner, Constable, Monet, Pissarro, Gauguin and Cézanne.